betterRunner/context-note/README.md

 ## Features

-- 📝 Notebook, where text content, note itself and context information would be stored.
+- 📝 Notebook, reviewing notes on a book, while jumping back to the context for details.
 - 🏷️ Tagbook, manage the notes neatly with a handy tag system.
 - ⌨️ Rich text editor: embed [quill](https://quilljs.com/) as the rich text editor.